Skip to Content

 • Independent monitoring through Hexagate provides real-time alerts on bridge contract behavior

-• Chainlink CCIP Risk Management Network provides an additional layer of validation on CCIP routes
+• Chainlink CCIP Risk Management Network provides an additional layer of independent validation on every CCIP route, monitoring for anomalous cross-chain activity

 Next Steps